Skip to main content

 Dr Kerry Chant AO PSM

-Chief Health Officer, Deputy Secretary, Population and Public Health
+Chief Health Officer and Deputy Secretary, Population and Public Health, NSW Health

 Dr Kerry Chant leads the Population and Public Health Division which has accountabilities for a broad portfolio of issues, including tobacco control, reduction of risk drinking and obesity, the promotion of physical activity, end of life care and organ donation.
 She has a particular interest in the response to HIV, hepatitis C and hepatitis B and Aboriginal Health.